codenvy-legacy/che-dashboard/README.md

 A demo page is also provided to browse them: localhost:5000/#/demo-components

-## API of Codenvy
+## API of Che

-Each call to the Codenvy API shouldn't be made directly from the controller of the page.
+Each call to the Che API shouldn't be made directly from the controller of the page.
-For that, it has to use Codenvy API fatories which are handling the job (with promises operations)
+For that, it has to use Che API fatories which are handling the job (with promises operations)

-By injecting 'codenvyAPI' inside a controller, all operations can be called.
+By injecting 'cheAPI' inside a controller, all operations can be called.

-for example codenvyAPI.getWorkspace().getWorkspaces() for getting the array of the current workspaces of the user
+for example cheAPI.getWorkspace().getWorkspaces() for getting the array of the current workspaces of the user

-Mocks are also provided for the Codenvy API, allowing to emulate a real backend for unit tests or e2e tests
+Mocks are also provided for the Che API, allowing to emulate a real backend for unit tests or e2e tests